 - Take your relevant medical history

-- Provide up to 10 minutes consultation
+- Provide 10 minutes consultation

 - Explain all findings during and after your ultrasound scan